elinscott-talks/group_meeting_march_2025/slides.typ

 ... but what have I learned throughout this process?
 ]

-#focus-slide(background-img: "abe_simposon")[]
+// #focus-slide(background-img: "abe_simposon")[]

-Well not quite --- but the intervening years have not been kind -- see permit photos)
+Well not quite, but the intervening years have not been kind!

-== Interfacing with AiiDA
+= Interfacing with AiiDA

-What I needed to do
+== What I needed to do

 - isolate into steps
 - functional programming
+- what is the best way of writing a workflow?

 = Common Workflow Language